Only have one week in Greece? Read on for the perfect Greek mainland road trip guide!

 That’s it!
 You won’t believe how quickly 1 week in Greece goes.
-If you follow this itinerary you’re guaranteed to hit most of the top archaeological sites scattered around the mainland, and obviously you can also do this road trip in reverse.
+If you follow this Greece trip itinerary you’re guaranteed to hit most of the top archaeological sites scattered around the mainland, and obviously you can also do this road trip in reverse.
 If you have a few days to spare, you may also want to head to Mount Olympus for some breathtaking hikes.
 Have you been to Greece before?
 Am I missing any major sights?
-Let me know in the comments section below!
+Let me know in the comments section below.